mlemesle/rustemon/README.md

 * get_by_id : calls the endpoint using the id of the targeted resource,
 * get_by_name : calls the endpoint using the name of the targeted resource.

-By default, the endpoints are all async !
+The endpoints are all async !
 Which means you NEED to add a async runtime (such as tokio for example), in order for the library to work.

 ### Caching